 My PhD work, analysing the inter-connections between politics and culture during the Cold War, is placed at a crossroads of academic disciplines, bringing together knowledge from fields such as political/diplomatic history, sociology and cultural studies.
 A general orientation towards interdisciplinary studies, an extremely effective method of supervision based on regular meetings and prompt feedback, a well organised and active postgraduate community, and a very good research library, all make American and Canadian Studies a great place for pursuing my doctoral work.

 Bogdan Barbu, PhD

-The reason that Birmingham stood out among the universities I had to choose from for my post-grad studies were one, the friendliness and responsiveness of the students and staff to my questions- it was really amazing and indicative of their passion- and two, the fact that in the ACS Department I can pursue my two main interests, US foreign policy and film, together, and not have to change corridors.
+The reason that Birmingham stood out among the universities I had to choose from for my post-grad studies were one, the friendliness and responsiveness of the students and staff to my questions- it was really amazing and indicative of their passion- and two, the fact that in ACS I can pursue my two main interests, US foreign policy and film, together, and not have to change corridors.
 It’s a great place for those reasons and more.’